github/docs/content/github-cli/github-cli/quickstart.md

 ## Some useful commands

-{% note %}
+> [!NOTE]

-**Note**: When you use some commands for the first time - for example, `gh codespace SUBCOMMAND` - you'll be prompted to add extra scopes to your authentication token.
+> When you use some commands for the first time - for example, `gh codespace SUBCOMMAND` - you'll be prompted to add extra scopes to your authentication token.
 Follow the onscreen instructions.

-{% endnote %}

 ### Viewing your status